 Continuing our tradition as the originator of MRI, we remain committed to maintaining our position as the leading innovator of the industry through investing in research and development.
-In fiscal 2023 we continued our investment in the development of various upgrades for the UPRIGHT® MRI, with an investment of \$1,567,749 in research and development, none of which was capitalized, as compared to \$1,494,181, none of which was capitalized, in fiscal 2022.
-The research and development expenditures were approximately 18.9% of revenues attributable to our medical equipment segment and 1.5% of total revenues in 2023, and 18.2% of medical equipment segment revenues and 1.5% of total revenues in fiscal 2022.
-This represented a 4.9% increase in research and development expenditures in fiscal 2023 as compared to fiscal 2022.
+In fiscal 2024 we continued our investment in the development of various upgrades for the UPRIGHT® MRI, with an investment of \$1,735,949 in research and development, none of which was capitalized, as compared to \$1,567,749, none of which was capitalized, in fiscal 2023.
+The research and development expenditures were approximately 20.8% of revenues attributable to our medical equipment segment and 1.7% of total revenues in 2024, and 18.9% of medical equipment segment revenues and 1.5% of total revenues in fiscal 2023.
+This represented a 10.7% increase in research and development expenditures in fiscal 2024 as compared to fiscal 2023.

-For the physician and diagnostic services management segment, HMCA, revenues increased to \$90.4 million in fiscal 2023 as compared to \$89.3 million in fiscal 2022.
+For the physician and diagnostic services management segment, HMCA, revenues increased to \$94.6 million in fiscal 2024 as compared to \$90.4 million in fiscal 2023.
 This is primarily attributable to an increase in patient scans resulting from our marketing efforts.

-For the fiscal year 2023 the Company recorded an income tax expense of \$3.6 million compared with an income tax expense of \$5.5 million for 2022.
-The income tax benefits are attributable to the expected tax benefits associated with the projected realization and utilization of our net operating losses in future periods.
-The Company has recorded a deferred tax asset of \$10.0 million as of June 30, 2023, primarily relating to the tax benefits from the net operating loss carry forwards, allowance for doubtful accounts and tax credits available to offset future taxable income.
+For the fiscal year 2024 the Company recorded an income tax expense of \$5.2 million compared with an income tax expense of \$3.6 million for 2023.
+The income tax benefits are attributable to the expected tax benefits associated with the projected realization and utilization of our net state operating losses in future periods.
+The Company has recorded a deferred tax asset of \$7.2 million as of June 30, 2024, primarily relating to the tax benefits from the net state operating loss carry forwards, allowance for credit losses and tax credits available to offset future taxable income.
 The utilization of these tax benefits is dependent on the Company generating future taxable income and other factors.
-A partial valuation allowance will be maintained until evidence exists to support that it is no longer needed, (principally related to research and development credits).
+A partial valuation allowance will be maintained until evidence exists to support that it is no longer needed, (principally related to research and development credits and unrealizable state operating losses).
 Although the Company is expecting to generate taxable income in future periods, we cannot accurately measure the full impact of the adoption of healthcare regulations, including the impact of continuing changes in MRI scanning reimbursement rates, which could materially impact operations.
 A partial valuation allowance will be maintained until evidence exists to support that it is no longer needed.
-As of June 30, 2023, the valuation allowance was \$364,000.
+As of June 30, 2024, the valuation allowance was \$193,000.

 We have been taking steps to improve HMCA revenues by our marketing efforts, which focus on the unique capability of our Upright® MRI scanners to scan patients in different positions.
 We have also been increasing the number of health insurance plans in which our clients participate.
+Operationally, we have invested in technology that we believe will reduce scan times and improve operational efficiency in the centers that we manage.

-Our management fees are dependent on collection by our clients of fees from reimbursements from Medicare, Medicaid, private insurance, no fault and workers' compensation carriers, self-pay and other third-party payors.
-The health care industry is experiencing the effects of the federal and state governments' trend toward cost containment, as governments and other third-party payors seek to impose lower reimbursement and utilization rates and negotiate reduced payment schedules with providers.
-The cost-containment measures, consolidated with the increasing influence of managed-care payors and competition for patients, have resulted in reduced rates of reimbursement for services provided by our clients from time to time.
+Our management fees are dependent on collection by our clients of fees from reimbursements from Medicare, Medicaid, private insurance, no fault and workers' compensation carriers, self-pay and other third-party payers.
+The health care industry is experiencing the effects of the federal and state governments' trend toward cost containment, as governments and other third-party payers seek to impose lower reimbursement and utilization rates and negotiate reduced payment schedules with providers.
+The cost-containment measures, consolidated with the increasing influence of managed-care payers and competition for patients, have resulted in reduced rates of reimbursement for services provided by our clients from time to time.
 Our future revenues and results of operations may be adversely impacted by future reductions in reimbursement rates.